PhantomCS777/COP290-Subtask3/README.md

 - `README.md`: This markdown file report of the project.
 - `requirements.txt`: Lists all the Python dependencies required for the project.

-### Design and Abstractions
+## Design and Abstractions

 The project is designed with a clear separation of concerns, dividing the process into data handling, strategy implementation, execution, and output generation.
-Trivial things like not using namespace std; have been
+There is an attempt to follow some common standards for the code like not using namespace std, DRY, etc.

 ### Data Handling
-The `stock_data.h` file suggests a `StockData` class or struct, which is a container for all stock-related data (e.g., open, high, low, close prices, etc.).
-The data is read from a CSV file into a `std::vector<StockData>`, which then becomes the primary data structure used throughout the strategies.
+The `stock_data.h` file has a `StockData` struct, which is a container for all stock-related data (e.g., open, high, low, close prices, etc.).
+The data is read from a CSV file into a `std::vector<StockData>`,The `Input`struct contains all the possible parameters which the stragies will need and the `Output` class is the common data type to which all strategies return to (the class has methods to write the required output files).
+These become the primary data structure used throughout the strategies.
+This allows very high modularity in utilizing the stragies for example now to run a strategy simply `<strategy>(data,input)` needs to be called and the return type is same.

 Functions for date manipulation such as `reverse`, `replace_hyphens`, and `revback` are used to format the date strings accordingly, ensuring consistency in date representations throughout the program.